-Family / Isaiah Butler & Family - family help due to heart transplant In 2008, while at school, Isaiah Butler suffered a heart attack (he was born in 1998 with a heart condition called Hypertrophic Cardiomyopathy).
+Family / Isaiah Butler & Family (shared with permission) - family help due to heart transplant In 2008, while at school, Isaiah Butler suffered a heart attack (he was born in 1998 with a heart condition called Hypertrophic Cardiomyopathy).
 This lead to surgery and doctors placing a defibrillator within Isaiah to maintain his condition.
 The heart attack caused both sides of Isaiah's heart irreparable damage to which his lungs have been affected by constant fluid build up.
 Isaiah is currently on the donor list for a heart transplant in 2012.
 Due to all of this his mother was unable to continue to work full time as she had to go back and forth from Stamford to Boston Children's hospital making it very difficult to take care of her home, other children and bills.

 BH FOR LIFE 4 LONI To help a Stamford family, specifically 2 young children; 4 years old and 5 months old.
-We are going to help in an immediate way with: food, formula & diapers.
+We helped in immediate way with: food, formula & diapers.
 BH Help ***Diapers for Preston (2) two years old L - XL Overnight Brand (CVS carries them ***Diapers for Ciara who is (5) five months wears size 3 any brand ***Formula for Ciara "CiCi" ~ Similac (sensitive) ***Baby Food for CiCi ~ Rice/Oatmeal cereal, baby fruit jars (stage 2) Family / Stamford Family - Wheelchair ramp for mom (anonymous donation from fundraiser) Friend / Hotel room during emergency - snow storm (shelters overflowed) Friend / Homeless senior citizen - winter boots, information for help/shelter ( he is now in a senior home)